-Water Cooperation & Peace
+Water Cooperation & Diplomacy

 INSTRUCTIONS FOR PREPARING AN APPLICATION

-The Water Cooporation and Peace MA is a joint education programme with UPEACE, the Institute for Water Education (UNESCO-IHE), and Oregon State University (OSU).
+The Water Cooporation and Diplomacy MA is a joint education programme with UPEACE, the Institute for Water Education (UNESCO-IHE), and Oregon State University (OSU).
 Although the programme encompasses elements from the three institutions, the admissions process is handled by UPEACE.

 UPEACE accepts applications in electronic format only through our on-line application form.
 Applicants are therefore advised to first collect all supporting documents and other required information before submitting the form.
 Incomplete applications will not be reviewed.